mecid/mecid.github.io/_posts/2025-09-16-feature-flags-in-swift.md

 }
 ```

-The final step is to put an instance of the *FeatureFlags* type into the SwiftUI environment to share it in the view hierarchy so my views cant disable or enable particular functionality.
+The final step is to put an instance of the *FeatureFlags* type into the SwiftUI environment to share it in the view hierarchy so my views can disable or enable particular functionality.

 ```swift
 @main